tizisdeepan/StayUpdated/README.md

 * Install the debug APK on your device `./gradlew installDebug`
 * Start the APK: `<path to Android SDK>/platform-tools/adb -d shell am start com.deepan.stayupdated.list.view/com.deepan.stayupdated.list.view.HeadlinesActivity`

-## Using the Sample App

-Allow the required location permissions and let the app load the weather data.
-After a few seconds, the data is displayed in the app.
-If there seems to be a problem, a red error screen is displayed.